Johann-Schneider/Snake/README.md

 # Snake

 A simple Game coded with JavaScript.
-Control your snake with the arrow keys on your keyboard.

 ### How to play: